thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 - After the tournament begins, signed-in non-registered users see the tournament lobby view.
 - If a signed-in user has an active tournament match, the lobby shows a "Return to Game" button; clicking their matchup in the bracket also opens the game.
 - When a user is actively playing a tournament game, the game page includes a "Back to Tournament Lobby" button (or similar UI) that returns them to the tournament lobby.
+- If a user opens a cancelled tournament (for example, via a direct link), show a cancellation message.

 ### Bracket and Scheduling
 The tournament details page must also include the tournament bracket and round schedule.